nicbarker/clay/README.md

 `Clay_ElementId Clay_GetElementId(Clay_String idString)`

 Returns a [Clay_ElementId](#clay_elementid) for the provided id string, used for querying element info such as mouseover state, scroll container data, etc.

+### Clay_GetElementIdsAtPoint

+`Clay_PointQueryResult Clay_GetElementIdsAtPoint(Clay_Vector2 position)`

+Returns a [Clay_PointQueryResult](#clay_pointqueryresult) that contains a sorted stack of element ids at the specified position.
+This allows querying elements similar to [Clay_SetPointerState](#clay_setpointerstate), but without triggering hover functions or affecting hover states.

+> ⚠️ The returned Clay_PointQueryResult object becomes invalid the next time you call `Clay_GetElementIdsAtPoint`.
+If you need to call this multiple times in a frame, you will need to copy the data out of the Clay_PointQueryResult struct.

 ## Element Macros